Clefairyx/JungleBoys/README.md

 - Medkits: Instantly heal to 100%
 - Stimulants: Stamina is instantly set to 100%.
 Player has unlimited stamina and increased sprint speed for 10 seconds
 - Cigarettes: Doubles melee damage dealt for 10 seconds.

+***Note: Please keep in mind the videos attached have been compressed to allign with upload formats***